9 Best Places To Stay In Lofoten Islands From A Native (2026)

 The staff will help you arrange activities and bicycle rentals.
 There is a playground that families will enjoy, and there is also a warming sauna on-site.

-The Lofoten Aquarium is just a few minutes walk from Nyvågar; the Lofoten Museum and the Espolin Johnson Gallery are the same.
+The Lofoten Aquarium is just a few minutes’ walk from Nyvågar; the Lofoten Museum and the Espolin Johnson Gallery are also within walking distance.

 A good budget option in Kabelvåg is Skårungen Hotel & Camping, located next to the iconic 18-hole Lofoten Golf Course, the northernmost golf course in the world, which is ranked number 88 in the world by Golf Magazine!